 These are from our trip to the pumpkin patch last Fall - yes, 4 MONTHS AGO!!

 I like taking our kids to the pumpkin patch instead of driving down to our local Walmart to pick a pumpkin from the veggie section.
 It has turned into a fun tradition that the kids look forward to each year.
 This time it was really cold and we weren't really prepared for it.
 Thankfully we got started earlier in the evening, before the sun went down.
 Here are the girls and Jeremy waiting for the wagon ride that takes us to the pumpkin patch.
+Before we realized how cold it was, we all quite enjoyed to ride out to the patch.

 My rule for the kids is that if they can carry the pumpkin, they can have it.
 Of course they have to test the limits and end up practically dropping several of them on their toes.
 This one was too heavy and didn't quite make the cut.